 Studying Law in the UK

-For many, the prospect of studying Law in the UK is quite exhilarating.
-You will be exposed to one of the leading legal systems and immersed in unparalleled history of English Law.
+For many, the prospect of studying Law English common law is quite exhilarating.
+You will be exposed to one of the leading legal systems and immersed in unparalleled history of English Law, and perhaps even other common law systems or with some experience of civil law system.
 However, where you attain the qualifying law degree will carry consequences for your career and future practice.
 The good news is two-fold: the common law jurisdiction is very international and the undergraduate degree serves to teach you transferrable skills of legal reasoning.
-Therefore, you should view undergraduate legal education as leading to postgraduate and professional opportunities.

 In this guide, we will explore some aspects of choosing to study Law in the UK.
 In particular, we will consider the context of students coming from Singapore and Hong Kong, who represent a significant proportion of international law students in the UK.